abinit/abinit/doc/guide/abinit.md

 The code reports:

-  * the real and reciprocal space translation vectors ( _Note_: the definition of the reciprocal vector is such that Ri.Gj= deltaij)
+  * The real and reciprocal space translation vectors ( _Note_: the definition of the reciprocal vector is such that $R_i.G_j= \delta_{ij}$).
-  * the volume of the unit cell
+  * The volume of the unit cell.
-  * the ratio between linear dimension of the FFT box and the sphere of plane waves, called boxcut
+  * The ratio between linear dimension of the FFT box and the sphere of plane waves, called boxcut.
     It must be above 2 for exact treatment of convolutions by FFT.
-[[ngfft]] has been automatically chosen to give a boxcut value larger than 2, but not much larger, since more CPU time is needed for larger FFT grids;
+    [[ngfft]] has been automatically chosen to give a boxcut value larger than 2, but not much larger, since more CPU time is needed for larger FFT grids.

-  * the code also mention that for the same FFT grid you might treat (slightly) larger [[ecut]] (so, with a rather small increase of CPU time)
+  * The code also mention that for the same FFT grid you might treat (slightly) larger [[ecut]] (so, with a rather small increase of CPU time).

-  * the heading for each pseudopotential which has been input
+  * The heading for each pseudopotential which has been input.

-  * from the inwffil subroutine, a description of the wavefunction initialization (random number initialization or input from a disk file), that is, a report of the number of planewaves (npw) in the basis at each k point
+  * From the inwffil subroutine, a description of the wavefunction initialization (random number initialization or input from a disk file), that is, a report of the number of planewaves (npw) in the basis at each k point

-  * from the setup2 subroutine, the average number of planewaves over all k points is reported in two forms, arithmetic average and geometric average.
+  * From the setup2 subroutine, the average number of planewaves over all k points is reported in two forms, arithmetic average and geometric average.

 Until here, the output of a ground-state computation is identical to the one